Earl McCready: Personal life

-McCready died on the 9th of December 1983 in Seattle, Washington, United States at the age of 78.
+McCready died on December 9, 1983, in Seattle, Washington, United States at the age of 75.

 Career

 Amateur wrestling

 McCready attracted the attention of Oklahoma State wrestling coaches when he defeated their heavyweight at a 1926 tournament in Canada.
 McCready would then come to Stillwater, Oklahoma, where he played football and wrestled.
 In three years of wrestling varsity, the 5'11", 238-pound McCready was 25–0, with all but three of his victories by pin.
 In 1928, McCready finished sixth in the Olympic Freestyle Heavyweight Tournament.

 As an Oklahoma State Cowboy, McCready won three NCAA heavyweight titles (1928–1930), becoming the first three-time NCAA wrestling champion.
 He was also the first foreign-born NCAA wrestling champion.
 He is one of only two collegiate wrestlers with three NCAA titles to win all three of his finals matches by pin (the other being Dan Hodge of the University of Oklahoma, 1955–1957).
 McCready still owns the record of fastest fall in an NCAA final, pinning Ralph Freese of the University of Kansas in just nineteen seconds at the very first NCAA wrestling championships in 1928.

 At the 1930 Empire Games, he won the gold medal in the heavyweight class.